Advertisement

 Sustainability Summary

 One potential issue for a sustainability-focused investor is that ICON Natural Resources and Infras Fd doesn’t have an ESG-focused mandate.
 Funds with an ESG-focused mandate would have a higher probability to drive positive ESG outcomes.
 One area to watch is the strategy’s carbon risk exposure.
-Although ICON Natural Resources and Infras Fd's asset-weighted Carbon Risk Score of 32.66 is classed as medium, it is situated at the higher end of the medium carbon risk band, indicating that the fund's current equity and/or bond holdings would fare worse than its peers in the transition to a low-carbon economy.
+Although ICON Natural Resources and Infras Fd's 12-month asset-weighted Carbon Risk Score of 25.8 is classed as medium, it is situated at the higher end of the medium carbon risk band, indicating that the fund's portfolio holdings would fare worse than its peers in the transition to a low-carbon economy.
 Investors concerned about the transition risks may prefer to consider funds with negligible or low carbon risk.
 Funds with a lower carbon risk classification may be more favored by investors concerned about transition risks, as such funds often tilt toward companies that operate in sectors less exposed to the transition (for example, healthcare and IT) or companies in more carbon-intensive sectors (for example, materials and utilities) that consider climate change in their business strategy, and therefore are positively aligned with the transition.
-Currently, the fund has 53.85% involvement in fossil fuels, which is high in both absolute and relative terms.
-The fossil fuel involvement of funds in the same Natural Resources category averages 22.87%.
+Currently, the fund has 46.4% involvement in fossil fuels, which is high in both absolute and relative terms.
+The fossil fuel involvement of funds in the same Natural Resources category averages 28.6%.
 Companies are considered involved in fossil fuels if they derive at least 5% of their revenue from thermal coal, oil, and gas.

 ESG Commitment Level Asset Manager